ZeHolyQofPower/Refuge/README.md

 <img src="https://github.com/ZeHolyQofPower/Refuge/blob/main/Readme_Assets/ocean_waves.gif" width="600" height="300"/>

 ## Soft Skills Presented
-* We were a team of three for the entire semester.
+* Formed a team of three for the entire semester.
 This specific game had about TODO # weeks of development.
 * TODO put GDD in here and link to it
 * Wrote a detailed [game design document](https://duckduckgo.com/) that planned out the deliverables and unified vision.
 * Met in weekly stand up meetings outside of our class time.
 Also communicated regularly in a Discord server.